bigwiv/Biopython-cn/chr9.rst

 The arguments ``rettype="gb"`` and ``retmode="text"`` let us download this record in the GenBank format.

-Note that until Easter 2009, the Entrez EFetch API let you use °∞genbank°± as the return type, however the NCBI now insist on using the official return types of °∞gb°± or °∞gbwithparts°± (or °∞gp°± for proteins) as described on online.
+Note that until Easter 2009, the Entrez EFetch API let you use ‚Äúgenbank‚Äù as the return type, however the NCBI now insist on using the official return types of ‚Äúgb‚Äù or ‚Äúgbwithparts‚Äù (or ‚Äúgp‚Äù for proteins) as described on online.
 Also not that until Feb 2012, the Entrez EFetch API would default to returning plain text files, but now defaults to XML.

 Alternatively, you could for example use ``rettype="fasta"`` to get the Fasta-format; see the `EFetch Sequences Help page <http://www.ncbi.nlm.nih.gov/entrez/query/static/efetchseq_help.html>`__ for other options.
-Remember ®C the available formats depend on which database you are downloading from - see the main `EFetch Help page <http://eutils.ncbi.nlm.nih.gov/entrez/query/static/efetch_help.html>`__.
+Remember ‚Äì the available formats depend on which database you are downloading from - see the main `EFetch Help page <http://eutils.ncbi.nlm.nih.gov/entrez/query/static/efetch_help.html>`__.

-If you fetch the record in one of the formats accepted by ``Bio.SeqIO`` (see Chapter?\ `5 <#chapter:Bio.SeqIO>`__), you could directly parse it into a ``SeqRecord``:
+If you fetch the record in one of the formats accepted by ``Bio.SeqIO`` (see Chapter \ `5 <#chapter:Bio.SeqIO>`__), you could directly parse it into a ``SeqRecord``:

 .. code:: verbatim